taranjeet/open-edx-proposals/oeps/oep-0026-arch-xapi-integration.rst

 Translator
 ~~~~~~~~~~

-This layer will plug into the `Open edX Event Tracking`_ subsystem to listen to
+This component will plug into the `Open edX Event Tracking`_ subsystem to listen to
 events of interest and translate them to xAPI's JSON format.

 TBD - The development team will assess whether we should use (and start owning)